NICKNAME/S: Cal

 Callum Dalton made his NBL debut with the Brisbane Bullets at 20 years of age.
 He went scoreless in his first NBL game.

-Queensland’s Cal Dalton signed a Development Player deal with the Bullets in 2021.
-Brisbane had put together a high-scoring side onto the floor, with import Vic Law (18.8 points, 8.5 rebounds, 2.6 assists, and 1.4 blocks) shooting the ball at 47% from the field and team captain Nathan Sobey (21.1 points, 5.0 rebounds, and 4.8 assists) shooting the ball at 46 FG%, and both finishing among the top five scorers in the league.
-A solid local frontcourt of Matthew Hodgson (10.1 points, 6.9 rebounds, and 1.3 blocks), Harry Froling (8.0 points, 4.9 rebounds) and Tyrell Harrison (5.2 points, 5.8 rebounds) made sure the Bullets outrebounded most team’s, finishing third in offensive rebounding and second in defensive rebounds across the league.
+Queensland’s Cal Dalton signed a Development Player deal with the Brisbane Bullets ahead of the 2021 season.
+Brisbane fielded a high-scoring roster, led by Vic Law (18.8 points, 8.5 rebounds, 2.6 assists, and 1.4 blocks) shooting 47% from the field, and team captain Nathan Sobey (21.1 points, 5.0 rebounds, and 4.8 assists) shooting 46%.
+The Bullets also boasted a strong local frontcourt featuring Matthew Hodgson (10.1 points, 6.9 rebounds, and 1.3 blocks), Harry Froling (8.0 points and 4.9 rebounds), and Tyrell Harrison (5.2 points and 5.8 rebounds).
+Their dominance on the glass helped Brisbane finish third in offensive rebounding and second in defensive rebounds league-wide.

 MELBOURNE UNITED